Regenleif's Guide to Druiding

 Strangling Vines - Excellent skill: huge amounts of DOT at higher levels, but weak at low levels

 Storm Touch - The only other instant damage skill, this spell requires you to be in auto-range of your enemy.
 It does more damage than Strike, however costs much more energy and has a longer cooldown.
-I do not recommend it until level 150+.
+I do not recommend it unless you have a steady supply of energy consumables.

-Stinging Swarm - a second DoT spell that deals very low poison damage (around 1/3 that of Vines), has the biggest energy cost of all DPS skils, and only lasts 3 ticks.
-It does excellent damage on endgame bosses, redeeming its use.
+Stinging Swarm - a second DoT spell that deals very low poison damage (around 1/3 that of Vines), has the biggest energy cost of all DPS skills, and only lasts 3 ticks.
+It does excellent damage on endgame bosses, but is not good for leveling unless you have the energy consumables to back up its energy cost.

 Shield of Bark - Increases your armor (all three physical resistances) for 2 minutes.
 Excellent skill, I couldn't live without this in my builds.

 Nature's Embrace - Healing DoT, lasts 45 seconds.
-Pretty good skill, heals around 250-350 health at the endgame.
-I personally have never liked it much.
+Pretty good skill, heals around 250-350 health/tick at the endgame.
+I personally have never liked it much but some Druids swear by it.

 Nature's Breath - Healing AoE, does around 1/3-1/2 of Nature's Touch.
-Generally a must-have for high level Druids at bosses.
+Generally a must-have for support Druids at endgame bosses, but I wouldn't use it to level unless you have a dedicated elixing group you are part of.

 Nature's Touch - Your standard heal.
 Love it, breathe it, live it, hang a poster of it on your wall...
 This is YOUR skill!

 Bless - Increases all your evasions.
-I like this skill, and usually use it when when going Support.
-Evading skills are a pretty rare occurrence, so this skill doesn't get much fame.. but it definitely makes a noticeable difference at bosses.
+I like this skill, and usually use it when when in a Support build.
+Since evasions are very chance-based, this skill doesn't get much fame.. but it definitely makes a noticeable difference at bosses.

 Calm - Decreases all aggro towards you/the target.
 Great skill, so great that you don't need to level it past level 1 for it to be effective in most scenarios.
 I always keep it on hand.

 Meditate - restores energy when not in combat.
-Good skill, I used it a LOT when I was a young Druid (and could not afford regeneration gear).
+Great skill, I used it a LOT when I was a young Druid and could not afford regeneration gear.
 It is worth placing a few points into if you are struggling with energy.

-Rescue - this one also sounds cool, it brings a player close to you and casts a *tiny* healing DoT for ~3 ticks.
-The problem is, no one has a use for it...
+Rescue - this one sounds cool, it brings a player close to you and casts a *tiny* healing DoT for 3 ticks.
+However it's only use case at the Dhiothu endgame raid boss.

-NOTE: Storm Touch is acquired from a quest in Farcrag Castle at level 50+ (see the Druid area in Guild Alley); Nature's Breath is acquired from a quest in the Tavern at level 60+ (NPC on the second floor)
+Each class has two "quest skills".
+For Druids that is Storm Touch and Nature's Breath.
+Storm Touch is acquired from a quest in Farcrag Castle at level 50+ (see the Druid area in Guild Alley); Nature's Breath is acquired from a quest in the Tavern at level 60+ (an NPC on the second floor).

 *Side Note: There is a trap I call the "Godly Heal Trap".
-At lower levels, you naturally want the highest heal possible, so you focus as much as possible into Nature's Touch boosting gear -- this is NOT what you should do!
+At lower levels, you naturally want the highest heal possible, so you focus everything into Nature's Touch boosting gear -- this is NOT what you should do!
 While your heal may be huge, all your other skills will suffer greatly!
-To avoid this, don't worry about maxing skills at 50 until level 180 or so -- in the meantime, keep them maxed at the assignable cap.*
+As I said before, you are best off keeping your skills at your current skill level cap.*

 Just as Health Subsidization can be used with stats, Skill Subsidization can be used with skills:

-You can drop your touch to level 27 and use the +3 from the ring to make it 30/30
+- You can drop your Nature's Touch to level 27 and use the +3 ring to make it 30/30

 This method will save you LOTS of skill points...
 And keep you well-rounded.
 Beware the Godly Heal Trap!

-- One Thumb Mobile and Virtual Realms (the game developers) have yet to fix this, since, well, 2012...
+3. One Thumb Mobile and Virtual Realms (the game developers) have yet to fix this, since, well, 2012...
+It has been almost completely ignored.

-I wish you the best... energy issues coupled with terrible DPS is a frustration that will ruin MANY of your Druid brothers.
+I wish you the best with this... energy issues coupled with terrible DPS is a frustration that will ruin MANY of your Druid brothers.
+A high proportion of Druids either quit the game or switch to other classes solely because of energy issues.
 Push through it, embrace the challenge, and emerge a stronger person.
 It will change you, as it has changed many before you.
-You will come to immediately distinguish Druid alts, Druid mains who play with real-life friends (not disowning them, I am envious of that advantage!), and the few Druid mains who, on their own, persevered.
+You will come to immediately distinguish Druid alts, Druid mains who were carried by friends, and the few Druid mains who, on their own, persevered.

-- Energy Potions/Elixirs (from quests and daily rewards)
+- Free Energy Potions/Elixirs/Consumables (gained from quests, daily quests, and daily rewards)

-- Energy Sigils (from other players or the the platinum shop)
+- Energy Sigils (purchased with gold from other players or the the platinum shop)

-- Energy Regen Gear (only goes so far)
+- Energy Regeneration Gear (only goes so far...)

 That brings us to training.

-*Side Note: If you see an NPC with a grey ! above their head, it means you are close (with 5 levels I think) to the level requirement of their quest.*
+*Side Note: If you see an NPC with a grey "!" above their head, it means you are close (with 5 levels) to the level requirement of their quest.*

-Start the quests at the level indicated, and kill mobs where specified if you need to level a bit
+Start the quests at the level indicated, and kill mobs at/just above your level if you need to level a bit

 Level Area Place

 21-25 Dustwhither Death's Caress (Do the repeatable Dry Bones quest!
-Great XP and the chalk is a pretty good healing item)
+Great XP and the Chalk reward is a consumable that gives 20 health/energy)

-26-30 Shalemont MacCroin Camp (east of the leystone)
+26-30 Shalemont MacCroin Camp (Kill mobs east of the leystone)

-30-50 Shalemont Shalemont Storyline Quest, kill mobs your level as you go along.
+30-50 Shalemont Shalemont Storyline (Story Quest, kill mobs your level as you go along.
+Don't complete parts of the quest until you the level of the mobs you are attacking)

-31-36 Shalemont MacCroin Camp (Use fettlecap mushrooms for the repeatable quest)
+31-36 Shalemont MacCroin Camp (Use Fettlecap/Milkstalk mushrooms for the repeatable quests)

-37-40 Shalemont Issian's Ramp (Focus on killing mages, they are easier -- stay out of their melee range though)
+37-40 Shalemont Issian's Ramp (Kill the mages, they are easier than the warriors -- stay out of their melee range though)

-40-47 Shalemont Southest Camp (Go to Rufflecramp, and kill him over and over again, he has a fast respawn time and solid XP)
+40-47 Shalemont Southeast Camp (Go to Rufflecramp and kill him over and over again, he has a fast respawn time and solid XP)

-48-53 Shalemont Forward Base (North of Shalemont River leystone, Ribbonsword, Duelists, etc -- EASY kills, lots of XP)
+48-53 Shalemont Forward Base (North of Shalemont River leystone, kill the Ribbonswords, Duelists, etc -- EASY kills and lots of XP)

 [At level 60, see Piranus (west of SV Farm, down the river) and do his quests to enter the Otherworld]

-60-143 Otherworld Otherworld Passage, find Arbiter Kester and start his questline; at several points you can repeat a quest, keep repeating at the following points until the xp sours:
+60-143 Otherworld Otherworld Passage leystone, find Arbiter Kester and start his questline; at several points you are given the option to repeat a quest, keep repeating at the following points until the xp sours:

 ~85 [Repeatable Quest: you gather necklaces in the Sewers, farm the necklaces over and over again (until you have 10+ of each) and turn them in at once]